H-1B

 H-1B Visa Overview

-To qualify for H-1B sponsorship, a position must require at least a bachelor's degree.
+To qualify as a specialty occupation and for H-1B sponsorship, a position must require at least a bachelor's degree.
 Any position accepting extra work experience to substitute a bachelor's degree requirement will not qualify for H-1B sponsorship.

-To sponsor an H-1B, the Office of International Affairs will:
+In order for UT Southwestern to sponsor an H-1B, the Office of International Affairs (OIA) will:

 There are generally two initial H-1B processes: